Streaking Phillies beat the Giants 5-4

 TRAINER'S ROOM

-Giants: For the second straight day, San Francisco put a catcher on the injured list.
+Giants: After the game, manager Bob Melvin said DH Jorge Soler was unavailable with a shoulder injury.
+He is day-to-day. ...
+For the second straight day, San Francisco put a catcher on the injured list.
 Tom Murphy was placed on the 10-day IL with a left knee sprain.
 To replace him, the Giants selected Reetz from Triple-A Sacramento.
 RHP Mitch White was designated for assignment, and RHP Daulton Jefferies was recalled from the minors.

 UP NEXT